-In southwestern Oklahoma, near Frederick, is the Hackberry Flat Wildlife Management Area, which offers 7,100 acres of upland and wetland habitats.
+Venture into acres of scenic wetlands at the Hackberry Flat Wildlife Management Area & Center for your chance to spot over 200 species of birds and waterfowl.
+The unique mixture of grass prairie and croplands attracts thousands of birds including ducks, geese and quail into the upland areas.
 Early settlers once drained these prolific wetlands for agricultural use, but this land has since been reclaimed and restored to its native state.
-Today Hackberry Flat is known as the state’s premier waterfowl-hunting destination.
-In fact, Field & Stream called Hackberry Flat one of the top 25 public hunting areas in the United States.
+Today, Hackberry Flat is known as the state’s premier waterfowl hunting destination.
+Field & Stream even called Hackberry Flat one of the top 25 public hunting areas in the United States.